prisma/dataguide/content/09-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 ### What is Sequelize

-Sequelize is an established, mature, promise-based Node.js ORM that supports Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server.
+Sequelize is an established, mature, promise-based Node.js ORM that supports PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server.
 It follows a traditional ORM ActiveRecord pattern of defining models by extending a base `Model` class.
 Operations like `SELECT` and `INSERT` are then performed using class methods.
 Relations are also defined using class methods like `hasMany()` and `belongsTo()`.
 It is very popular in the JavaScript community and has been around for a long time.
 However, the project has stagnated more recently and does not seem to be as active as it once was.

 ### Type Definitions: Built-in

-As of v5 (at the time of writing, Sequelize is v6.3.5), Sequelize contains built-in type definitions.
+As of v5 (at the time of writing, Sequelize is v6.16.1), Sequelize contains built-in type definitions.
 Prior to this, type definitions were available via [`@types`](https://github.com/DefinitelyTyped/DefinitelyTyped).
 Sequelize was originally designed as a JavaScript ORM, and TypeScript support was added in recent years.

 ### Record Creation: Not Type-Safe